mkobuolys/flutter-design-patterns/assets/markdown/template-method.md

 ![Template Method Implementation Class Diagram](resource:assets/images/template_method/template_method_implementation.png)

 The main class in the diagram is *StudentsBmiCalculator*.
 Its primary purpose is to define a template of the BMI calculation algorithm which returns a list of *Student* objects (with the calculated BMI for each student) as a result via *calculateBmiAndReturnStudentList()* method.
-This abstract class is used as a template (base class) for the concrete implementations of the students' BMI calculation algorithm - *StudentsXmlBmiCalculator*, *StudentsJsonBmiCalculator* and *TeenageStudentsJsonBmiCalculator*.*StudentsXmlBmiCalculator* uses the *XmlStudentsApi* to retrieve students information as an XML string and returns it as a list of *Student* objects via overridden *getStudentsData()* method.
-Both of the other two implementations (*StudentsJsonBmiCalculator* and *TeenageStudentsJsonBmiCalculator*) uses the *JsonStudentsApi* to retrieve students information in JSON format and returns the parsed data via overridden *getStudentsData()* method.
-However, *TeenageStudentsJsonBmiCalculator* additionally reimplements (overrides) the *doStudentsFiltering()* hook method to filter out not teenage students before calculating the BMI values.*StudentsSection* UI widget uses the *StudentsBmiCalculator* abstraction to retrieve and represent the calculated results in *TemplateMethodExample* widget.
+This abstract class is used as a template (base class) for the concrete implementations of the students' BMI calculation algorithm - *StudentsXmlBmiCalculator*, *StudentsJsonBmiCalculator* and *TeenageStudentsJsonBmiCalculator*. *StudentsXmlBmiCalculator* uses the *XmlStudentsApi* to retrieve students information as an XML string and returns it as a list of *Student* objects via the overridden *getStudentsData()* method.
+Both of the other two implementations (*StudentsJsonBmiCalculator* and *TeenageStudentsJsonBmiCalculator*) uses the *JsonStudentsApi* to retrieve students information in JSON format and returns the parsed data via the overridden *getStudentsData()* method.
+However, *TeenageStudentsJsonBmiCalculator* additionally reimplements (overrides) the *doStudentsFiltering()* hook method to filter out not teenage students before calculating the BMI values. *StudentsSection* UI widget uses the *StudentsBmiCalculator* abstraction to retrieve and represent the calculated results in *TemplateMethodExample* widget.

 ### StudentsBmiCalculator